-"Sport can play a role in improving the lives

-of individuals, and not just individuals, but
+"Sport can play a role in improving the lives of individuals, and not just individuals, but whole communities.

-I am convinced that the time is right to build

-on that understanding, to encourage govern-

-ments, development agencies and communi-

-ties to think how sport can be included more

-particulary those living in the midst of pov-
+I am convinced that the time is right to build on that understanding, to encourage governments, development agencies and communities to think how sport can be included more systematically in the plans to help children, particulary those living in the midst of poverty, disease and conflict."